Afrocybersamurai/osticket-prereqs/README.md

 - Test web server is up and running by inputting 127.0.0.1
 Into the web browser
-It should look something like this.
+It should look something like this:

 ![image](https://github.com/Afrocybersamurai/osticket-prereqs/assets/136266716/401fdf89-8575-4bf1-a669-a89bc0499ea7)